Pantotone/YAWO4YARG/README.md

 4. On the extracted widget folder, go to `settings` folder, and open `LastFmAPIKey.txt` with a text or code editor.

 5. Paste your API key, and save.

+### `PlayingOBSSceneName.txt` - Change OBS Scene to Playing Scene when song is playing.

+> **Warning**
+> Still a bit experimental.

+1. On OBS Studio, get the name for the scene used when playing songs.
+(You can right click the scene, click `Rename` and copy to clipboard)

+2. Paste on the `PlayingOBSSceneName.txt` text file.

+3. Right-click on the YAWO4YARG browser source, and go to `Properties`.

+4. Scrolling to the bottom of the properties, set the `Page permissions` to `Advanced access to OBS`.
+(Needed to widget to change the current OBS Scene)

+5. Refresh the browser source.

+### `NotPlayingOBSSceneName.txt` - Change OBS Scene to Not Playing/Song Select Scene when song is not being played.

+Follow the same steps on [`PlayingOBSSceneName.txt` - Change OBS Scene to Playing Scene when song is playing.](#playingobsscenenametxt---change-obs-scene-to-playing-scene-when-song-is-playing), except now it's for the Not Playing/Song Select Scene.